fuselabs/echobot/README.md

 # echobot
-A sample bot for getting started with Bot Framework
+A sample bot for getting started with Bot Framework on Azure.

 This repo is an example of using Node.js to build a bot, which is hosted on Azure and uses continuous deployment from Github.